 Can I do something better or differently?”

-Instead criticizing yourself and hiding under the blanket, trust your instincts and answer doubt’s calling.
+Instead of criticising yourself and hiding under the blanket, trust your instincts and answer doubt’s calling.
 Are you ok with the status quo, or is it time for a change?

 Becoming reflective, asking for help, and rethinking your life are not a sign of weakness, but a sign of courage and authenticity.
 You can finally tap into your subconscious mind and dig deeper to find whether your doubtful thoughts and feelings are well founded or not.
 Doubt brings the best opportunity for change.
 Think of it as a crossroads in your life, a defining moment when you get to ask the questions you fear the most and choose whether you need to continue on a new path.